 Water is not lost, as it is used to create greenery with the reed plants.
 If the reed bed is integrated into the landscaping, it often replaces dry areas, which would otherwise consume water for irrigation.
 Water is removed from the system by transpiration, a process by which the plant loses water through its stomata (breathing pores).
 Under arid climatic conditions and during hot summer days in under moderate climates these pores are closed by terrestrial plants to reduce transpiration.
 Marsh plants however are lacking this regulation and the total water loss of evaporation and transpiration maybe up to 10 mm/d (= 10 l /m² x d).

-Answer to 7: Do the system needs a constant inflow of sewage?
+Does the system need a constant inflow of sewage?

 No, only during establishment is it important to have a constant inflow to prevent the young plants from drying out (the first half year after planting).

 Will the reed plants invade other landscaping areas?

 There is no danger of seeds from reed plants establishing in nearby areas, unless there is regular inundation by water.
 Precautions can be taken against the spread of the root system of the established reed stock in a reed bed, but this is already done by the PVC or HDPE liner, which divides the root system from the surrounding soils.
 Only horizontally growing arial shoots can invade surrounding areas, but will survive only under wet soil conditions.
 They can easily be cut and removed during gardening and maintenance.